Stage 6 EAL/D

 Term 2

-Module C: Close Study of a Text - prose fiction novel - ‘The Namesake’ by Jhumpa Lahiri.
+Module C: Close Study of Text - prose fiction novel - ‘The Namesake’ by Jhumpa Lahiri.

 Term 3